 Thakurwadi is the base village for this trek.
 As you start going up the trail you will see mountains and villages on your side, and everything covered in lush greenness.
 Also, along the way, during or around monsoon season, you will come across many beautiful waterfalls.
-The midpoint of the trek is Prabalmachi plateau- here you can rest for a while, fill up your water bottles, stock up on food, and obviously, don’t shy away from clicking pictures of the amazing view that you will see.
+The midpoint of the trek is Prabalmachi plateau- where you can rest for a while, fill up your water bottles, stock up on food, and obviously, don't shy away from clicking pictures of the amazing view that you will see.

 After passing Prabalmachi the trek becomes extremely thrilling.
 The path leading up to the top is made up of rocky stairs with no ropes or any other kind of support.
 While the journey will be a little tricky, with a little bit of care you will be able to bask in the mesmerizing scenery around you.
-After the adrenaline packed journey, you will reach the top, and you will be able to see all the other gorgeous mountains from a vantage point.
+After the adrenaline-packed journey, you will reach the top, and you will be able to see all the other gorgeous mountains from a vantage point.

-Best season to go for this trek is from August-March.
+The best season to go for this trek is from August-March.
 Although the monsoon season will add more thrill to your trek, climbing up slippery stairs may prove quite challenging, so extra care is advisable during that time.